Skip to content

 Our lab investigates how to help adults with HIV age well.
 We use rigorous and innovative research techniques to examine how non-pharmacological approaches prevent and mitigate chronic disease, reduce symptoms, and improve quality of life in people living with HIV.

-Can a nurse-led intervention improve cardiovascular health in HIV ?
+Can Multi-Component 8-week Tailored Intervention improve cardiovascular health in HIV?

 Learn More